Get to know your PC bottleneck now

 The bottleneck calculator is around 90% accurate, depending on the depth of data you give.
 No tool can be made 100% accurate.

 Yes.
-Our bottleneck calculator is made to check any PC – build’s bottleneck.
+Our bottleneck checker is made to check any PC build’s bottleneck.
 You can use it to check the stability of your PC’s components and optimize them for smoother performance.

 The bottleneck calculator will tell you your system’s performance.
 Still, if you want an estimate, around 0% – 25% is in most of the cases, perfectly fine.
 25% – 50% is a sign of bottlenecks starting.
 50%-75% means your system is not ideal and needs to be updated.
 And, above than 75% means poor performance, and urgently needs updating.